KCasareo/FFNet-Keyboard-Navigation/README.md

 # FFNet-Keyboard-Navigation
-Simple userscript to navigate FFNet chapters with arrowkeys.
+Userscript for chrome to navigate FFNet chapters with arrowkeys and also provides a user panel that becomes visible on mouseover for chapter navigation.

 Works with Tampermonkey.
-Might work with Greasemonkey.